Eddie Leonski: Trial and execution

 Although Leonski's crimes were committed in Australia, the trial was conducted under American military law.
 Leonski confessed to the crimes and was convicted and sentenced to death at a general court-martial on 17 July 1942.
 American general Douglas MacArthur confirmed the sentence on 14 October, and a board of review, appointed by MacArthur, upheld the findings and sentence on 28 October.
 General Court-Martial Order 1 promulgated Leonski's death sentence on 1 November.
 In a departure from normal procedure, on 4 November, MacArthur personally signed the order of execution (in subsequent executions this administrative task was entrusted to MacArthur's Chief of Staff, Richard Sutherland).
 Leonski was hanged at HM Prison Pentridge on 9 November.
 His reported last meal was steak, eggs, toast, and coffee.

 Leonski's defence attorney, former Colorado lawyer Lieutenant Ira C. Rothgerber Jr., attempted to win an external review, even from the U.S. Supreme Court, but was unable to do so.
 Leonski was temporarily interred at several cemeteries in Australia.
 His remains were eventually permanently interred in Section 9, Row B, Site 8 at Schofield Barracks Post Cemetery on the island of O'ahu, Hawaii.
 His grave is located in a section of the facility reserved for prisoners who died in military custody.

 Media portrayals

 In the 1950s, the case was the subject of a two-episode radio dramatization titled "A Strong Man", which was part of a series titled D24.
 In keeping with usual practice on the series, some names and details were changed, although the dramatization otherwise followed events faithfully.

 A 1986 feature film, Death of a Soldier, directed by Philippe Mora, was based on Leonski, who was played by American actor Reb Brown.

 It is believed that the Australian painter Albert Tucker's Images of Modern Evil series was somewhat influenced by Leonski's murders.

 The 2015 television program Inside the Mind of a Serial Killer (series one, episode one) focused on Leonski.

+The case was the subject of the 2025 graphic novel The Brownout Murders, written by Luke C Jackson and Kelly Jackson and illustrated by Maya Graham.